NiciiA/segment-intersection-tester/TESTS.md

 ## 4. Star Intersections
 ![4.
 Star Intersections](imgs/star_intersections.svg)

+This test set contains segments arranged in a star formation, all intersecting at a central point.
+It includes small cases (3 or 8 segments) and performance tests ranging from 500 to 5000 segments in steps of 500.
+The star_intersections_11 tests use only integer coordinates for all segment endpoints.

 To illustrate potential issues, consider the Bentley-Ottmann algorithm with an input set \( S \) of three segments:
 \( S = { s₁, s₂, s₃ } \).
 The two segments \( s₁ \) and \( s₂ \) are supposed to intersect very close to one another before each of them intersects with segment \( s₃ \), forming a kind of star-shaped intersection.